 The market participant must submit heat rates and incremental heat rates for the resource.
 For a pseudo-unit resource, data is provided based on operation of the generation units in combined cycle mode.
 If the pseudo-unit resource can operate in single cycle mode, heat rate data regarding operation in single cycle mode should also be provided.

 If the resource is capable of burning more than one type of fuel, the market participant must also submit the incremental heat rate for operation of the resource for each fuel type.
-For example, if a resource is capable of burning natural gas and diesel, the market participant must submit the incremental heat rate for operation of the resource on both fuel types along with the incremental heat rate curves for the generation units and pseudo-unit reference levels for the selected configuration for combined cycle mode and for single cycle mode (if applicable). be
+For example, if a resource is capable of burning natural gas and diesel, the market participant must submit the incremental heat rate for operation of the resource on both fuel types along with the incremental heat rate curves for the generation units and pseudo-unit reference levels for the selected configuration for combined cycle mode and for single cycle mode (if applicable).

+In generating the heat rate and incremental heat rate curves, the market participant at a minimum must provide heat input at minimum loading point and at baseload.
+If applicable, heat input associated with duct firing capabilities must be submitted, and shown as a step-wise change in the heat rate and incremental heat rate curves.

 The HHV heat content of the fuel must also be submitted.
 HHV is the amount of heat released by a specific quantity (initially at 25oC) once it is combusted and the products have returned to a temperature of 25 o C. The following documentation is accepted to support a requested HHV: